Amidst European PIP Scandal, FDA Approves New Breast Implant Product

 The approval comes amidst a world-wide scandal about breast augmentation products manufactured by French company Poly Implant Prothese (PIP), which has been under fire for manufacturing implants using industrial grade silicone.
 PIP's products have also been the subject of concerns of abnormally high rupture rates.

-FDA noted that, “s a condition of approval, Sientra is required to conduct post-approval studies that will assess long-term safety and effectiveness outcomes as well as the risks of rare disease outcomes.”
+FDA noted that, "[a]s a condition of approval, Sientra is required to conduct post-approval studies that will assess long-term safety and effectiveness outcomes as well as the risks of rare disease outcomes."

 In addition to other post-approval conditions, Sientra will:

 - continue to follow the 1,788 clinical trial participants in their pre-market study for an additional 7 years;